San Diego Zoo Safari Park: Conservation

+A small male hybrid Bengal tiger cub which was rescued receives a health check at the onsite veterinary hospital.

 The park includes the world's largest veterinary hospital.
 Adjacent to the hospital is the Institute for Conservation Research, which houses the San Diego Zoo's and Safari Park's Frozen Zoo.
 The park is Southern California's quarantine center for zoo animals imported into the United States through San Diego.

 The safari park was a major factor in the recovery of the California condor.
 Beginning in 1980, it worked with the U.S. Fish and Wildlife Service and the Los Angeles Zoo to start a captive breeding program.
-The last 22 condors were taken into captivity in 1987 To breed the condors quickly, the Safari Park would remove the eggs from the nests to induce the females to lay a second egg.
+The last 22 condors were taken into captivity in 1987.
+To breed the condors quickly, the Safari Park would remove the eggs from the nests to induce the females to lay a second egg.
 The removed egg hatches in an incubator and is raised with a condor handpuppet to prevent human imprinting, while the second egg is raised by its parents.
 The first condor born through this process is Siscouc, a male condor, who was the patriarch of the flock (last chick, Kitwon).
 Now that title goes to Siwon.
 Captive-bred condors were reintroduced into the wild beginning in 1992, and today their population 500, with 200 in the wild as of November 2020.

 On December 14, 2014, Angalifu, a 44-year-old male northern white rhinoceros, died of old age at the park.
 This left only five northern white rhinos left in the world, including one female at the Safari Park.

 On November 22, 2015, the park's last northern white rhino, 41-year-old Nola, was euthanized due to bacterial infection and her health rapidly failing.

 In June 2019, two young male African elephants named Ingadze and Lutsandvo were sent to Alabama's Birmingham Zoo as part of the Association of Zoos and Aquariums' Species Survival Plan.

-On 28 July 2019, the zoo announced the birth of Edward, a male Southern White Rhinoceros, the first rhino in North America born through artificial insemination, born to Victoria and Maoto.
+On July 28, 2019, the zoo announced the birth of Edward, a male Southern White Rhinoceros, the first rhino in North America born through artificial insemination, born to Victoria and Maoto.
 The second rhino born through artificial insemination, Future, a female southern White rhinoceros, was also born in the park.
 On August 12, 2018, the zoo announced the birth of Zuli, a male elephant born to Ndula, the largest calf born at the zoo, of 299 pounds.
 The record was broken six weeks later by Kaia, a female elephant born to Umngani, at 320 pounds.